emilekoffi/Melocoton/README.md

 So 91% of the products that respects the comapny standards are products that haven't been bought only based on the price.
 48% of the products with more than 3.5 stars that haven't been chose becuase they were cheap have more than 1000 reviews.

-On peut alors de cette baseétablir que le prix, n'est pas le pricncipal critère choisis par les consommateurs au moment de l'achat de smartfone sur Amazon, les produitsayant la meilleure qualité de review sont les produits
+On peut alors de cette baseétablir que le prix, n'est pas le pricncipal critère choisis par les consommateurs au moment de l'achat de smartfone sur Amazon, les produitsayant la meilleure qualité de review sont les produits.
+Afin d'aller plus loin, voyons si les labels amazon permettent ont un impact également sur le volume des ventes.